🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Why is initial margin important?

-Initial margin is important because it acts as a form of collateral to cover a loss in the event loses money using borrowed funds.
-It helps the lender – or brokerage – recoup some of those losses.
+Initial margin is important because it acts as collateral to cover a loss in the event that the investor loses money while trading on margin.
+The initial margin can help the lender – or brokerage – recoup some of those losses.

 Why is initial margin paid?

-Initial margin is paid or put forth to act as a deposit or a form of collateral and establish good faith between a borrower and lender, typically an investor or trader and their brokerage.
+Initial margin acts as a deposit or a form of collateral to establish good faith between a an investor and their brokerage.

 Who sets the initial margin requirement?

-Initial margin requirements are established by the Federal Reserve’s Regulation T. But there can also be other requirements put in place by an individual brokerage, and FINRA’s additional margin rules can further increase the amount.
+Initial margin requirements are established by the Federal Reserve’s Regulation T. But there can also be other requirements put in place by an individual brokerage, and FINRA’s additional margin rules can also influence the amount.

 Does initial margin have to be cash?

-Generally, initial margin needs to be in the form of cash deposits, but it’s possible that some brokerages will allow it to take the form of other securities, such as government bonds.
+Generally, initial margin needs to be in the form of cash deposits, but it’s possible that some brokerages will allow it to take the form of other securities, or cash plus securities.

 Is initial margin a cost?

-Initial margin is not a cost per se, but a form of collateral, and is money that is returned or refunded like a deposit.
-As such, it’s not spent or a typical “cost,” though it may be a financial barrier of sorts for some traders.
+Initial margin is not a cost per se, but a form of collateral.
+As such, it’s not a typical “cost,” though if a trade goes south the initial margin may be used to cover any losses.

 Photo credit: iStock/FG Trade